matteoferla/MichelaNGLo-app/git_docs/deploy.md

 * an error about explicit contraint names: change all `sa.Boolean()` to `sa.Boolean(create_constraint=False)`.
 SQLite does not know about Booleans.
 * ... ?

+For a more robust system, use postgres (as used in our version).

 ## Step 6.
 NPM